Old-fashioned repository upgrade instructions

 - send

 Moreover, it is possible to do a remote push to an OF repo, that is, pushing via ssh if the remote machine’s Darcs binary is able to write into OF repositories.
-This is because when pushing via ssh, the Darcs binary that actually writes in the remote repository is the one located on the remote machine.

 How to know the format of a repository